-In my opinion, saline wash is a life-saver.
+In my opinion, homemade saline solution in a nasal spray bottle is a life-saver.
 Really.

-Today I am going to show you how you can easily make these sprays yourself to save a ton of money and hopefully prevent using antibiotics.
+Today I am going to show you how you can easily make these sprays yourself to save a ton of money and hopefully stay well.

 I personally never saw benefits from that kind of thing after trying it once or twice, but that all changed years later.